Tflowers-0129/tflowers-0129.github.io/_pages/about.md

 # 🔥 News
+- *2024.11*: 🎉🎉 Awarded outstanding graduates of UESTC (marks a perfect ending for me, I am deeply grateful for the recognition from my university).
+- *2024.11*: 🎉🎉 Awarded outstanding graduate student.
 - *2024.10*: 🎉🎉 One paper is accepted in IEEE TMM.
 - *2024.04*: &nbsp;🎉🎉 One paper is published in ICASSP 2024.
 - *2024.03*: &nbsp;🎉🎉 One paper is published in the IEEE Sensors Journal.